 If you would like a way to mop your floors, consider adding a companion for your iRobot that specializes in mopping.
 The iRobot Braava Jet m6 does it all when it comes to automatic mopping with similar functions as our Roomba.

-And if you don’t already have an iRobot vacuum, but have both carpet and hard surface flooring which needs to be cleaned, consider one of the iRobot + Braava Jet bundle packages.
+And if you don’t already have an iRobot vacuum, but have both carpet and hard surface flooring that needs to be cleaned, consider one of the iRobot + Braava Jet bundle packages.

 9. A Clean House with Pets is a Marathon, Not a Sprint